Brief Basics

 • Be as detailed as possible.

-Remember: At this point, you know more about the client request than the writer.
+Remember: At this point, you know more about the customer request than the writer.
 When crafting a brief, be as thorough and clear as you can, providing context so the writer produces their best work.

 • Put on your writer cap.